AshkanJZ623/AshkanJZ623/readme.md

 ### Glad to see you here!

-I'm a graduate in Cybersecurity and Computer Engineering 🎓 from New York Tech (M.Sc.) and Sharif University (B.Sc.) 🏛.
+I'm a graduate in Cybersecurity and Computer Engineering 🎓.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently a Machine Learning engineer, and a college lecturer 🕸️ working on an Anti Bully Classifier which is NN based🤓.

 ### Talking about Personal Stuffs: